-■ Pin Description
+Pin Description

-Pin# Pin Name Pin Description 1 VREF Reference.
+Pin # Pin Name Pin Description 1 VREF Reference.
 Compensation point for the 3.4V internal voltage reference.
 Must have bypass capacitor connected here to VSS.
 2 CE Chip enable.
 When low (<0.4V) the chip is put into a low current (~0uA) shutdown mode.
 3 SSC Blanking interval ramp.
-During the first cycle this pin sources 1.5uA.
+During the first cycle this pin sources 140nA.
 The first cycle is used to define the initial start up period, often on the order of one second.
-During subsequent cycles SSC sources $140\mu$ A. This is primarily used to provide a "blanking interval" at the beginning of every dimming cycle to temporarily disable the fault protection circuitry.
+During subsequent cycles SSC sources 140μ A. This is primarily used to provide a "blanking interval" at the beginning of every dimming cycle to temporarily disable the fault protection circuitry.
 The blanking interval is active when V(SSC) < 3.0 volts.
 (See application notes.)
 4 RDELTA A resistor connected from this pin to VDD determines the amount that the voltage at FCOMP modulates the switching frequency.
 The frequency is inversely proportional to the voltage at FCOMP.
-5 SSC1ST A capacitor added between this pin and SSC is used to define the one second initial start up period.
-SSC1ST is connected to VSS for the start up period and floats for subsequent periods.
+5 FAULTB FAULTB pulls low when a fault is detected.
 6 RT2 A resistor from this pin to VSS sets the minimum frequency of the VCO.
 The voltage at this pin is 1.5V 7 VSS Negative supply.
 Connect to system ground.
 8 OVPH Over voltage protection input (HIGH).
 Indirectly senses the voltage at the secondary of the transformer through a resistor (or capacitor) divider.
 During the initial start up period, if OVPH is > 3.3V, FCOMP is driven towards VSS (increasing the frequency) and SSV is reset to zero (which decreases the duty cycle).
 After the initial start up period is completed the circuit will shut down if OVPH is > 3.3V.
 9 OVPL Over voltage protection input (LOW).
 During the initial start up period if OVPL < 2.5 volts then FCOMP is allowed to ramp up (decreasing the oscillator frequency allowing the circuit to get closer to resonance).
 If, during the initial start up period, OVPL > 2.5 volts then FCOMP is held at its original value (not allowed to increase so the oscillator frequency stays constant).
 This action is designed to hold the voltage across the CCFL constant while the CCFL "warms up".
 10 FCOMP Frequency control point.
 Initially this pin is at VSS which yields a maximum switching frequency.
 Depending on the voltage at OVPL and OVPH the pin FCOMP will normally ramp upwards lowering the switching frequency towards the circuit's resonant frequency.

-■ Pin Description
+Pin Description